zhangkunzk/zhangkunzk.github.io/_pages/includes/6-others.md

 # 💬 Invited Talk

+- *2024-10-13*: Give talks on "**Label-aware Debiased Causal Reasoning for Natural Language Inference**"  at SMP2024.

-- *2023-11-24*: Give talks on "**Causally Inspired Debiased model learning and inference**" ath the Workshop at SMP2023.
+- *2023-11-24*: Give talks on "**Causally Inspired Debiased model learning and inference**" at the Workshop at SMP2023.

 - *2023-05-19*: Given talks on "**Text Enriched Personalized User Modeling and Explanable Recommendation**" at CCF YEF2023.